 In order to do this, you will need to apply for extenuating circumstances.
 You can apply for extenuating circumstances if you have encounted any significant personal difficulty that affects your ability to study or complete coursework, assessments and exams.

 You can apply for Extenuating Circumstances via Portal.

 You can apply for extenuating circumstances if:

-- You've experienced serious instances of physical or mental illness, accident or injury
+- You've experienced significant or serious instances of physical or mental illness, accident, or injury

-- You've experienced a worsening of a long-term condition
+- You've experienced a worsening of permanent or chronic condition

-- You've experienced the recent death of a close family member or dependant
+- You've experienced the recent death of a close family member, a close friend or dependant

 - You've experienced family crisis or emergency

-- You've taken time off for Maternity or Paternity Leave
+- You've taken time off for Maternity or Paternity Leave, Shared Parental Leave

 - You've had to complete Jury Service

-- You're experienced exceptional and unforseen financial hardship
+- You're experienced exceptional and unforeseen financial hardship